 My normal video sequence size in Premiere Pro is 1920 x 1080 HD.
 1920 x 3 = 5760.
 I start by making a sequence of 5760 (W) x 1080 (H).
 Then I add two vertical lines showing three sections.
 After putting a few scenes together you will need to play it on the monitors to adjust these lines.
 The placement will depend on the mounting of the monitors and their edging size.
 From here, be creative about the way the scenes enter, exit, and which screen they show on.
 Save color backgrounds in Vyond so you can be consistent with what shows on the screens.
 This is a fun project and not as difficult as it appears.

 What do you like to do to take your videos to the next level?

 DH: Besides expanding the capabilities by using Premiere Pro, one of the many things I like about Vyond is the ability to make the videos fun.
 When creating videos, the key is to tell the story.
 In order to do that you not only need a good script, you need good visuals to keep your audience engaged.

 Vyond’s extended library of templates, props, and characters, lets me put a humorous spin on boring topics that help keep the audience engaged.

-Another thing I really like about Vyond is it moves; eyes blink, backgrounds move, characters have emotions, expressions and movement.
+Another thing I really like about Vyond is it moves; eyes blink, backgrounds move, and characters have emotions, expressions, and movements.
 You aren’t just putting a graphic up there that remains still.
 This helps keeps the audience’s attention while you are telling your story.